gardener/landscaper/docs/level_0/first_simple_example.md

   schemaVersion: v2
 ```

-We have uploaded the Component Descriptor as a Component Archive into an OCI registry.
+We have uploaded the Component Descriptor into an OCI registry.
 You find it
 [here](https://eu.gcr.io/sap-gcp-cp-k8s-stable-hub/examples/landscaper/docs/component-descriptors/github.com/gardener/landscaper/first-example).
-You can upload a Component Archive by yourself with the help of the Landscaper CLI command
+You can upload it by yourself with the help of the Landscaper CLI command
 [landscaper-cli components-cli component-archive remote push](https://github.com/gardener/landscapercli/blob/master/docs/reference/landscaper-cli_components-cli_component-archive_remote_push.md).

 ## Installation

-Until now, we only created a reusable component and uploaded it to an OCI registry as a Component Archive.
+Until now, we only created a reusable component and uploaded it to an OCI registry.
 Here we show
 how to use this to install the nginx in some kubernetes cluster.
 Therefore, we create a custom
-resource of kind `Installation` which references the Component Archive and the contained Blueprint and deploy it to
+resource of kind `Installation` which references the Component Descriptor and the contained Blueprint and deploy it to
 a cluster watched by Landscaper.
 This cluster is usually not the same as the cluster where you want to install the nginx.

 Remark: If you want to set up your own experimental landscaper and OCI registry you find a detailed description